eclipse-ankaios/ankaios/grpc/doc/swdesign/README.md

 - impl
 - itest

+#### gRPC Client send supported version with first message
+`swdd~grpc-client-sends-supported-version~1`

+Status: approved

+The gRPC Client shall send the Ankaios version it was built with in the first message to the gRPC Server.

+Comment:
+The gRPC Client shall also handle the case where the connection is closed due to a version mismatch error.

+Tags:
+- gRPC_Client

+Needs:
+- impl
+- itest

 #### gRPC Agent Connection creates from server channel
 `swdd~grpc-agent-connection-creates-from-server-channel~1`

 Status: approved

 For each received connection request, the gRPC Agent Connection shall create a new FromServer Channel for this agent.

+Tags:
+- gRPC_Agent_Connection

+Needs:
+- impl
+- itest

+#### gRPC Agent Connection checks incoming connection version for compatibility
+`swdd~grpc-agent-connection-checks-version-compatibility~1`

+Status: approved

+For each received connection request, the gRPC Agent Connection shall:
+* check the received version for compatibility
+* refuse the connection if the version is not provided or is not supported.

 Tags:
 - gRPC_Agent_Connection